Ficool

 "And miss your priceless reaction?
 No thanks."

-I rolled my eyes.
+White rolled his eyes.
 "You're impossible."

 Aris waved her hand lazily.
 "Come on, White, don't be so grumpy.
 We're here to help, remember?"